 Does vacuuming kill spiders?
-Most arachnophobes hope so.
-This is a good question and is asked on many different discussion forums across the internet.
 Given our unhealthy interest in providing great vacuum cleaner information, we thought we’d try to answer!

 Does Vacuuming Kill Spiders?

 Second, there is nothing wrong with ridding your home of spiders for they are invaders and not invited, house broken guests.
-Depending upon the variety of spider that does make itself a part of your home décor, they can be a little dangerous to your children and pets.
-It is best to just get rid of them altogether and put salve on your conscience later.
+Depending upon the variety of spider that does make itself a part of your home décor, they can be dangerous to your children and pets.
+It might be best to get rid of them altogether and put salve on your conscience later.